We’re now nearly three years into the latest console generation.

-Xbox Series X
+Xbox Series X specs, design and games

 Take a look at this hulking block of a games console.
-Microsoft has abandoned the flatter footprint of past Xbox machines in favour of something more akin to a minimal PC tower, standing about 30cm tall and 15cm wide, and weighing in at 4.5kg.
+Microsoft has abandoned the flatter footprint of past Xbox machines in favour of something more akin to a minimal PC tower, standing about 30cm tall, 15cm wide, and weighing in at 4.5kg.
 The PS5 is taller, but also curvier; the Xbox Series X looks like a dense brick.

 But there’s no doubt Microsoft has packed every inch of that brick with top-tier components to deliver gaming experiences you’ve never seen outside of a scary-expensive PC rig.
-The Series X uses a custom 8-core AMD Zen 2 CPU and RDNA 2 GPU with up to 12 teraflops of raw graphics-processing power available.
+The Series X uses a custom 8-core AMD Zen 2 CPU and RDNA 2 GPU, with up to 12 teraflops of raw graphics-processing power available.
 That’s double the total graphical output of the Xbox One X and about 1.7 teraflops more than the PS5.

 What does that really mean, though?
-Microsoft is promising gaming at a native (not upscaled) 4K resolution and up to 120 frames per second, with the potential for 8K gameplay as well.
-So games will look crisper and more detailed than ever before, and with smoother motion to boot.
+Microsoft is promising gaming at a native (not upscaled) 4K resolution and up to 120 frames per second, with the potential for 8K gameplay as well, so games will look crisper and more detailed than ever before, and with smoother motion to boot.
 Support for a 120Hz refresh rate also lends itself well to faster reaction times, ideal for twitchy online shooters.

 While enhanced resolution and detail are expected upgrades with any new console, both Microsoft and Sony are also putting a major focus on improving speed this time around.
 Between the Xbox Velocity Architecture and custom 1TB SSD inside, the Series X will dramatically cut down on loading times, delays and framerate hitches.